itacentury/CenturyPackageBO1/README.md

-## BACKGROUND FEATURES _with no Toggle_
+## BACKGROUND FEATURES _with no ON/OFF Toggle_

 ### Always working in any Gamemode

-Carepackage stall is always possible.
+Carepackage stall is always possible with any carepackage (yours, teammate and enemy).

-Tactical insertion cannot be destroyed.
+Tactical insertion cannot be destroyed by other players.

 Tactical insertion can be used in FFA.